 Wills, Trusts and Estates

-Many young professionals are unaware of the benefits of early planning for their family wealth management and of setting up wills and trusts to minimize tax consequences.
-Nowakowski Legal PLLC counsels its clients with up-to-date advice in order to properly plan their estates and protect the assets they will build over their lifetime.
+Many people are unaware of the benefits of early planning for their family wealth management or of setting up wills and trusts to minimize tax consequences.
+Nowakowski Legal PLLC regularly advises its clients on current estate planning laws in order to properly prepare, maintain, and protect the assets they have built up over their lifetime.
 We can assist in effectively and legally reducing exposure to such items as gift, estate, and inheritance taxes.
-We provide advice on estate planning techniques that can be used not only upon death, but during your lifetime to enable wealth to pass to your intended beneficiaries in the most tax efficient manner possible.
+We provide advice on estate planning techniques that can be used not only upon death, but during your lifetime to enable wealth to pass to your intended beneficiaries in the most efficient manner possible.

 The following are just some of the ways that Nowakowski Legal PLLC can assist you in planning your estate: